-Now, almost 100 years after its founding, Presidio Hill remains a leader in the independent school community.
-With its focus on the developmental needs of its youngest two-year kindergarten students as well as its oldest middle schoolers, its emphasis on the whole child, its commitment to authentic styles of assessment, its environmental education programs, and its commitment to the arts as a central focus, Presidio Hill continues to offer challenges to the prevailing educational paradigms of our time.
+Now, 100+ years after its founding, Presidio Hill remains a leader in the independent school community.
+With its focus on the developmental needs of its youngest transitional kindergarten students as well as its oldest middle schoolers, its emphasis on the whole child, its commitment to authentic styles of assessment, its environmental education programs, and its commitment to the arts as a central focus, Presidio Hill continues to offer challenges to the prevailing educational paradigms of our time.
 It has remained remarkably true to its founding principles and continues to be a school in which children love to learn.

 When John Dewey created his Laboratory School at the University of Chicago, he made it clear the school was to be a vehicle for the democratization of America.
 The social aspect of education was important as students learned with each other and about one another.

 Here in San Francisco, Helen Salz and Flora Arnstein, the founders of Presidio Hill School, agreed with Dewey.
 They saw a school in which children of all races, faiths, nationalities and backgrounds could come together to learn.
-This was an uncommon position to take in 1918 yet a position, and a tradition of diversity, that we have maintained for nearly 100 years.
+This was an uncommon position to take in 1918 yet a position, and a tradition of diversity, that we have maintained for 100 years.

 Scope of Diversity

 Over the years, Presidio Hill School has been true to this initial impulse and has, as American society has changed, expanded the scope of diversity to include families of all socioeconomic levels and children of varying learning styles.
-Presidio Hill’s progressive teaching practices support many children who experience frustration with learning, but it is not school that specializes in learning challenges.
+Presidio Hill’s progressive teaching practices support many children who experience frustration with learning, but it is not a school that specializes in learning challenges.

 Locus for Protest

 During the late 1930s and early ’40s, former school director Josephine Whitney Duveneck was active with the American Friends Service Committee, which helped refugees from Hitler’s Germany begin their lives anew in San Francisco, and the school was often used as a focal point for such activities.
-The school was also a locus for protest against the concentration camps in which many Japanese Americans were interned during World War II.
+The school was also a locus for protest against the internment camps in which many Japanese Americans were held during World War II.

 Just after the war, in 1946, the Williams family joined the Presidio Hill community.
-Rosalyn and Stephanie, young girls at the time they came to the school, were, as far as we can tell, the first African-American students at any independent school in San Francisco.
+Rosalind and Stephanie, young girls at the time they came to the school, were, as far as we can tell, the first African-American students at any independent school in San Francisco.
 They were welcomed and say today that the school was their best educational experience.
 Stephanie has recently served on the school’s Board of Trustees.

 A few years later, as intolerance for political activism became mainstream, blacklisted entertainers Robeson and Seeger were invited to sing for the Presidio Hill community, where they found a welcome audience.
 Seeger was joined by fellow singer-activist Malvina Reynolds for the Sunday sing-along, then popular at the school.